kevacoin-toolkit/rss/README.md

 # rss

-You can use rss in wordpress and all kinds of services that support rss feed.
+You can use rss in wordpress or all kinds of services which support rss feed.
 You need a php server, kevacoin wallet and setup few files.
 You can change your own datas like user/password/port.

 Demo